chemgymrl/chemgymrl/docs/lesson_1_distillation.md

 import chemistrylab
 ```

-We can see all the possible variations of the distillation bench environment which can vary depending on the input vessel (in this case the `test_extract_vessel.pickle`), which is loaded into the boil vessel, as well as the target material.
-In this and following tutorials our target material will be dodecane
+We can see all the possible variations of the distillation bench environment which can vary depending on the input vessel, in this case the generated boil vessel method, as well as the target material.
+In this and following tutorials our target material will be dodecane.

 ```python